Logo

 Is a fixed-rate mortgage worth it?

-Whether a fixed rate mortgage is worth it for you all depends on you, your financial situation and your feelings about money.
+Whether a fixed rate mortgage is worth it depends on you, your financial situation and your feelings about money.
 If you’re someone who likes security and stability, fixing your mortgage can be worth it — even if you end up paying more than you would on a variable rate in the long run.
 You’ll be able to budget several months in advance and you’ll hopefully sleep soundly at night knowing your mortgage payments won’t fluctuate from one month to the next.
 For those who are risk-adverse, for this reason a fixed rate mortgage can give you peace of mind.

 But for those who are more comfortable with risk, going onto a variable rate mortgage can be a better option.
 It can be cheaper in the long run to have a variable rate mortgage, although your monthly payments may fluctuate in the amount you pay month to month.
 You can go onto a variable rate mortgage, and then choose to fix when mortgage interest rates go down later down the line, securing a lower rate.
 However, they could also go up in this time period, which is why it depends if you are comfortable taking this risk, and have the cash to cope with the amount you pay each month fluctuating.